igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 Netmask and Prefix-Length Notations         {#current-notations}
 -----------------------------------

-There are two common text representations for identifying groups of addresses (networks, subnets, internet routing blocks).
+There are two common textual representations for identifying groups of addresses (networks, subnets, internet routing blocks).
 These representations can also be used to identify an individual address and its subnet.